Skip to main content

 Display windows

+Use the 16:9 background as the only master image.
+For square, portrait, or custom containers, crop the visible window from the same stage instead of stretching the image.
 The Avatar layer and the background layer should share the same container coordinate system.
 When the container ratio changes, do not move or scale the Avatar independently to “fix” the crop.
+To size the 16:9 stage so it covers a custom display window, use the larger of the horizontal and vertical scale factors:

 Do not stretch, squeeze, or re-center the 16:9 background to match the container.
 That breaks the spatial relationship between the Avatar and the background.